davidpoon6/digital-principles/README.md

 Apply the highest standards of accessibility, inclusion and ethics at every stage of product and service design, development and delivery.

 ### 4. Continuously learn & improve
-Iterate and improve products and services frequently to support learning and innovation; use modern tools and approaches; be flexible to change, accepting ongoing user feedback; test early and often; start small and scale up.
+Iterate and improve products and services frequently to support learning and innovation; use modern tools and approaches; be flexible to change, continuously seeking and accepting user feedback; test early and often; start small and scale up.

 ### 5. Work in the open
 Adopt open standards to facilitate interoperability and scalability; work in the open to collaborate, co-design and co-create with users; release open data and APIs; default towards open licenses, open and interoperable standards, open-source code and open, cross-sector collaboration.